-The day after the viewing (on or around 18 June 2011), the Buyer met the Respondent and his wife.
-The Respondent and his wife presented an Option to Purchase dated 8 June 2011 for the purchase of the Property at the price of \$1.1 million (the "OTP").
-At the same time, the Respondent asked the Buyer to issue two cheques to pay the option fee under the OTP - one cheque was for \$31,460.00 and made payable to the Client, while the other cheque was a cash cheque for \$23,540.00 (the "Cash Cheque").
-The Respondent indicated that the Cash Cheque was to be for the commission for both his wife and him.
+The day after the viewing (on or around 18 June 2011), the Buyer met the Respondent and her husband.
+The Respondent and husband presented an Option to Purchase dated 8 June 2011 for the purchase of the Property at the price of \$1.1 million (the "OTP").
+At the same time, the Respondent's husband asked the Buyer to issue two cheques to pay the option fee under the OTP - one cheque was for \$31,460.00 and made payable to the Client, while the other cheque was a cash cheque for \$23,540.00 (the "Cash Cheque").
+The Respondent's husband indicated that the Cash Cheque was to be for the commission for both her husband and her.

-Despite knowing that it was unusual for commission to be paid out to salespersons out of the option fee, the Respondent also advised the Buyer that it was market practice for commission to be paid out of the option fee.
-His wife confirmed this for the Buyer and she persuaded the Buyer to trust her and her husband in this regard.
-The Buyer was initially reluctant to issue the two cheques still until the Respondent and his wife showed the Buyer various cheques issued to them in other property transactions that they had handled.
-The Buyer then wrote out the two cheques in the manner explained to her by the Respondent and his wife.
+Despite knowing that it was unusual for commission to be paid out to salespersons out of the option fee, the Respondent's husband also advised the Buyer that it was market practice for commission to be paid out of the option fee.
+The Respondent confirmed this for the Buyer and she persuaded the Buyer to trust her and her husband in this regard.
+The Buyer was initially reluctant to issue the two cheques still until the Respondent and her husband showed the Buyer various cheques issued to them in other property transactions that they had handled.
+The Buyer then wrote out the two cheques in the manner explained to her by the Respondent and her husband.

-Thereafter, the Respondent and his wife met up with the Client.
-At this meeting, the Client asked the Respondent and his wife whether she had to pay the seller's stamp duty ("SSD") on the proposed sale (taking into account the date on which she had purchased the Property).
+Thereafter, the Respondent and her husband met up with the Client.
+At this meeting, the Client asked the Respondent and her husband whether she had to pay the seller's stamp duty ("SSD") on the proposed sale (taking into account the date on which she had purchased the Property).
 The Client further indicated that she could delay the sale of the Property until such time when the transaction would not attract SSD.
-The Client specifically asked the Respondent and his wife to ensure that she did not have to pay any SSD on her sale of the Property.
-In response, the Respondent and his wife advised the Client that the Option to Purchase for the Client's purchase of the Property was dated 29 July 2010 and SSD would not be incurred if the sale of the Property to the Buyer took place one year after 29 July 2010.
-As the Client had left it to the Respondent and his wife to ensure that she did not need to pay SSD, the Client accepted their advice.
+The Client specifically asked the Respondent and her husband to ensure that she did not have to pay any SSD on her sale of the Property.
+In response, the Respondent and her husband advised the Client that the Option to Purchase for the Client's purchase of the Property was dated 29 July 2010 and SSD would not be incurred if the sale of the Property to the Buyer took place one year after 29 July 2010.
+As the Client had left it to the Respondent and her husband to ensure that she did not need to pay SSD, the Client accepted their advice.

-Further to their advice to the Client and in light of the Client's wish to avoid paying SSD, the Respondent and his wife then prepared a second OTP dated 1 August 2011 for the Buyer's purchase of the Property.
-This amended OTP was signed by the Client and the Buyer in the presence of the Respondent and his wife.
+Further to their advice to the Client and in light of the Client's wish to avoid paying SSD, the Respondent and her husband then prepared a second OTP dated 1 August 2011 for the Buyer's purchase of the Property.
+This amended OTP was signed by the Client and the Buyer in the presence of the Respondent and her husband.
 The Client further agreed that the Buyer would collect the rental for the Property from 1 July 2011.

-When the Client saw that two cheques had been issued by the Buyer in payment of the option fee, she asked the Respondent and his wife why this was the case.
-The Respondent and his wife then replied that one of the cheques was for their commission and that payment of commission out of the option fee was market practice, when in fact, this was not market practice at all.
+When the Client saw that two cheques had been issued by the Buyer in payment of the option fee, she asked the Respondent and her husband why this was the case.
+The Respondent and her husband then replied that one of the cheques was for their commission and that payment of commission out of the option fee was market practice, when in fact, this was not market practice at all.